MelodieDANIEL/MultiAC6/README.md

 The database will be created in a file named 'generate_db.txt'.
 If you want to use this generated new db, you will have to copy this file into a config folder and rename it as 'db.txt'.

-## How to train
+## How to train Agent_o

 cd DDPG_GPU_MPI
-<br>mpirun -n 32 python main_json.py --mode train --config_file './trains_tests/simulation/train/3d/with_orientation/reward_max/config.json'
+<br>mpirun -n 32 python main_rotation_gripper.py --mode train --config_file './trains_tests/simulation/train/Agent_o/config.json'

-<br>The database used is a file named 'db.txt' in the directory './trains_tests/simulation/train/3d/with_orientation/reward_max'
+<br>The database used is a file named 'db.txt' in the directory './trains_tests/simulation/train/Agent_o'
-<br>The neural network weights will be saved in the directory './trains_tests/simulation/train/3d/with_orientation/reward_max/env_panda'
-<br>The neural network weights of the rotation gripper agent will be saved in the directory './trains_tests/simulation/train/3d/with_orientation/reward_max/env_rotation_gripper'
+<br>The neural network weights of the rotation gripper agent will be saved in the directory './trains_tests/simulation/train/Agent_o/env_rotation_gripper'

-## How to test in simulation
+## How to train Agent_p

 cd DDPG_GPU_MPI
-<br>python main_json.py --mode test --config_file './trains_tests/simulation/test/3d/with_orientation/from_db/reward_max/small_0_05/config.json' --gui true
+<br>mpirun -n 32 python main_json.py --mode train --config_file './trains_tests/simulation/train/Agent_p/reward_max/config.json'

-<br>The database used is a file named 'db.txt' in the directory './trains_tests/simulation/test/3d/with_orientation/from_db/reward_max/small_0_05'
+<br>The database used is a file named 'db.txt' in the directory './trains_tests/simulation/train/Agent_p/reward_max'
-<br>The neural network weights will be saved in the directory './trains_tests/simulation/test/3d/with_orientation/from_db/reward_max/small_0_05/env_panda'
+<br>The neural network weights will be saved in the directory './trains_tests/simulation/train/Agent_p/reward_max/env_panda'
-<br>The neural network weights of the rotation gripper agent will be saved in the directory './trains_tests/simulation/train/3d/with_orientation/reward_max/env_rotation_gripper'
+<br>The neural network weights of the rotation gripper agent should be copied from the train folder (e.g., './trains_tests/simulation/train/Agent_o/env_rotation_gripper') and saved in the directory './trains_tests/simulation/train/Agent_p/reward_max/env_rotation_gripper'

-## How to test with a real robot
+## How to test in simulation MultiAC6

 cd DDPG_GPU_MPI
+<br>python main_json.py --mode test --config_file './trains_tests/simulation/test/MultiAC6/small_0_05/config.json' --gui true

+<br>The database used is a file named 'db.txt' in the directory './trains_tests/simulation/test/MultiAC6/small_0_05'
+<br>The neural network weights should be copied from the train folder (e.g., './trains_tests/simulation/train/Agent_p/reward_max/env_panda') and saved in the directory './trains_tests/simulation/test/MultiAC6/small_0_05/env_panda'
+<br>The neural network weights of the rotation gripper agent should be copied from the train folder (e.g., './trains_tests/simulation/train/Agent_o/env_rotation_gripper') and saved in the directory './trains_tests/simulation/test/MultiAC6/small_0_05/env_rotation_gripper'

+## How to test MultiAC6 with a real robot

+cd DDPG_GPU_MPI
-<br>python main_json.py --mode test_real --config_file './trains_tests/real/test_agent_from_db/config.json' --gui true
+<br>python main_json.py --mode test_real --config_file './trains_tests/real/MultiAC6/config.json' --gui true

 <br>The deformations to reach are contained in a file named "db_selected_save.txt".